-While the numerical flow-line study by Gudmundsson (2011) was capable of reproducing the key features observed in the data there were a number of processes ignored which weakens the argument, primarily the lack of transverse effects and a fixed grounding line position.
-In this paper we aim to address these issues with a full 3-D medal including grounding line migration and show that a populator based sliding law

-20 model including grounding line migration and show that a non-linear basal sliding law can fully explain observed long period modulations in flow.
+While the numerical flow-line study by Gudmundsson (2011) was capable of reproducing the key features observed in the data, there were a number of processes ignored which weaken the argument, primarily the lack of transverse effects and a fixed grounding line position.
+In this paper we aim to address these issues with two modelling studies, one including grounding line migration and one fully 3-D, and we show that a nonlinear basal sliding law can explain observed long-period modulations in flow.

-3 Methods
+2 Methods

-The ice-stream/ice-shelf model is based around a commercial full stokes finite element analysis software MSC.Marc (MARC, 2013).
+The ice stream/ice shelf model is based around a commercial full Stokes finite element analysis software MSC.Marc (MARC, 2013).
 While most of the results shown are for a fully 3-D model setup, simulations of a migrating grounding line were limited to a 2-D flow-line model due to computational limitations.
 An overview of the two model setups is shown in Fig. 1, where panels a and b are schematics of 2-D and 3-D models respectively and panels c and d show the finite element grids.
 The field equations are the conservation of mass, linear momentum and angular momentum: